Winston-503/automatic_video_editing/article/article.md

 The task can be divided into the following subtasks:
 1. Learn how to edit videos using moviepy
 2. Recognize control words/silence and their timestamps
-3. Put it all together
+3. Connect these two components together

 ## Video Editing with Moviepy